Grow with us!

 Opportunities for Students throughout New England

 Students who are residents of Connecticut, Maine, New Hampshire, Rhode Island or Vermont are eligible for reduced tuition through the New England Regional Student Program (NERSP).
 Get an overview of how the program works, or visit the NERSP website for more details.
+NOTE:the NERSP program is not available for those students taking the degree exclusively online.

 Please explore the links on the side of the page for more information about the options in Sustainable Food and Farming and be sure to contact Dr. Wesley Autio, Program Coordinator, at firstname.lastname@example.org to arrange a visit.